Op-ed fallout: The latest salvo in Trump's love-hate relationship with the Times

 Trump has repeatedly misused the term "treason" when describing the op-ed.
 He has called on the paper to turn in the source, which shows that he has a fundamental misunderstanding of how news outlets operate.
 (The Times has agreed to protect the official's identity.)

-On Friday. he called on Attorney General Jeff Sessions to ferret out the source.
-And he lobbed another empty threat at the Times, saying "we'll see" when asked if he'll take action against the paper.
+On Friday, he called on Attorney General Jeff Sessions to ferret out the source.
+The Times responded in a forceful statement.

+"We're confident that the Department of Justice understands that the First Amendment protects all American citizens and that it would not participate in such a blatant abuse of government power," the paper said.

+Trump also lobbed another empty threat at the Times.
+When he was asked by a reporter if he'll take unspecified "action" against the paper, he said "we'll see."

 If history is any guide, nothing will come of that comment.
 Trump has threatened to sue The Times in the past, but never has, likely ceding to the advice of his counsel that any suit would be thrown out of court.